 So when we awake tomorrow it will be the start of our next days travel.

 We are heading south to Carcassonne which is "a fairytale collection of drawbridges, towers and atmospheric cobbled streets was reputedly the inspiration for Walt Disney’s The Sleeping Beauty, and it’s a “must-see” on any trip through this part of southern France."
 Thats what the city's website says!
 It is just off the main motorway from Bordeaux to Toulouse and, in truth, we have seen it from afar on a number of occasions and each time we said, "We must go there sometime."
 So this is it.
+The journey is just over 190 miles although the vast majority of that is on a motorway so, hopefully, it will be a comfortable trip.

 Last night we took the advice of Brenda at the campsite and tried out a new (to us) restaurant called, L'Escapade situated just outside Port-Sainte-Foy and I have to say it was top notch.
 We would go back there in a heart beat and as the picture shows, that goes for all of us.